Cyclical Attunement

 On the first day of my menstrual cycle, I go to the ocean and record the moon phase in my Moon Pad journal.
 This practice invites presence of cyclical awareness, aligning bodily rhythms with lunar and environmental cycles.
 Dreams, poetry, and recording of art will be documented here.
 It serves as a foundational ritual within my artistic research process.

-This moment marks a threshold of witnessing where my body, water, and lunar rhythms meet.
+This moment witnesses where my body, water, and lunar rhythms meet.
 The act of witnessing and recording aligns to a sense of attunement, honoring the cycle as a site of listening, reflection, and creative potential.

 My hand meets the ocean, marking the beginning of a conversation between body and tide.
 The living presence of water and my intention to listen to the more-than human Others that lie within the landscape of the Pacific Northwest is observed here.